eclipse-glsp/glsp/docker/ci/README.md

 Alpine Linux is much smaller than most distribution base images (~5MB), and thus leads to much slimmer images in general.

 It only provides the essential libraries needed for building client and server components and is the recommended image for classical CI jobs like building branches or PRs on change, or deploying build artifacts.
-Due to its slim size, it cannot be used for more sophisticated jobs like UI-Testing out-of-the-box, because essential components like a display server or a browser are not included.
+Due to its slim size, it cannot be used for more sophisticated jobs like end-to-end testing without further extension, because essential components, such as a display server or a browser are not included.

 ### `ci:uitest<-suffix>`